 The fit method of the classifier accepts a sample_weight array which assigns weights to individual samples.

-Different between class_weight and sample_weight
+The difference between class_weight and sample_weight

-regards the weights of all classes for the entire dataset and it is fixed whereas the sample_weight
+class_weight regards the weights of all classes for the entire dataset and it is fixed whereas the sample_weight regards the weights of all classes for each individual batch of data created by the generator. sample_weight is defined on a per-sample basis and is independent of the class.

-is useful when you don’t have equal confidence in the samples in your batch.
+class_weight is useful when training on highly skewed data sets, for example, a classifier to detect fraudulent transactions. sample_weight is useful when you don’t have equal confidence in the samples in your batch.
 A common example is performing regression on measurements with variable uncertainty.

-only affect training loss, no effect on any metrics or validation loss.
+The conclusion is that both class_weight and sample_weight only affect training loss, no effect on any metrics or validation loss.